 With this sort of system in place, each inventory transaction affects two different batches.
 For example if you do a harvest, the number of plants goes down - while the amount of fresh cannabis goes up.

-Seed-to-sale systems don’t have this capability and as a result products easily go missing.
-Furthermore, if a mistake has been made, S2S doesn’t let a user correct it.
+Legacy seed-to-sale systems don’t have this capability and as a result products easily go missing.
+Furthermore, if a mistake has been made, legacy seed-to-sale doesn’t let a user correct it.
 Making CTS difficult.

-A good auditing tool that is GMP validated (like ours :) ) uses double-entry ledger, and allows people to correct mistakes; all changes and numbers are traceable for accountability.
+A good auditing tool that is GMP validated (like Elevated Signals 😊) uses double-entry ledger, and allows you to correct mistakes; all changes and numbers are traceable for accountability.